Wall Street Analyst Downgrade Liberty Energy Inc. [LBRT]. What else is Wall St. saying

-Liberty Energy Inc. [NYSE: LBRT] gained 0.61% or 0.1 points to close at $16.48 with a heavy trading volume of 2583468 shares.
+Liberty Energy Inc. [NYSE: LBRT] jumped around 0.19 points on Thursday, while shares priced at $17.03 at the close of the session, up 1.13%.
 The company report on May 4, 2022 that Liberty Energy and Seismos partner up to provide real-time stimulation QC.

 Sponsored